Chapel of the Shroud, a Baroque work by Guarino Guarini, severely damaged by

 extraordinary veneration of August, together with information for the

 renowned sindonologist has left us: on March 2, 2018 in Lanuvio (Rome)

 countess Maria Grazia Siliato passed away at the age of 91 years old.

-Passionate about history and archeology, she had published various articles
+Passionate about history and archeology, she had published various books

 about the Shroud for Piemme.
 She was a delegate for Italy of the C.I.E.L.T.